top of page

 Position after 10 laps: Ascari, Farina, Villoresi, Hawthorn, Manzon, Trintignant, Moss, Hamilton, Macklin, Frere.

-Lap 13: Hamilton passes Moss and becomes 7th.
+Lap 13: Hamilton passes Moss, taking 7th.

 Position after 20 laps: Ascari, Farina, Villoresi, Hawthorn, Trintignant, Hamilton, Manzon, Moss, Macklin, Landi.